dhensle/dabbles-in-ML/README.md

 # Data Science Portfolio
 A personal repository containing some small data science related projects with the goal of learning some interesting techniques and algorithms.

-The tool of choice is Python using Scikit-Learn and Tensorflow API in Jupyter notebooks.
+The tool of choice is Python using Scikit-Learn and Tensorflow APIs in Jupyter notebooks.

 ## Content Highlights